jlbaez/ha-pseg/INSTALLATION.md

 4. **Configure Integration**
    - Go to **Settings** > **Devices & Services** > **Integrations**
    - Click **+ Add Integration**
-   - Search for "PSEG Long Island" and select it
+   - Search for "PSEG" and select it
    - Follow the configuration wizard

 ## Configuration